-Driverless shuttle is new thrill in downtown Las Vegas
+Driverless electric shuttle being tested in downtown Vegas

 - Why Portland and not Seattle gets pummeled with snow

+At a cost estimated at $10,000 a month, Cervantes said the vehicle could be cost-efficient compared with a single bus and driver costing perhaps $1 million a year.

+He said partnerships with businesses near stops and advertising to passers-by and passengers might defray some of the cost and keep rider fares low or even free.

-The company has shuttles in use in other countries, and one is being tested at a University of Michigan research site.
+The company said it has shuttles in use in France, Australia, Switzerland and other countries that have carried more than 100,000 passengers in more than a year of service.

-It uses GPS and electronic sensors that company spokesman Martin Higgins says will stop it if a person or dog runs in front.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.